KarimZidan007/Andriod-Automotive/Embedded_Linux_NOTES/8-YOCTO/README.md

 ## why ?

-bracuse there is layer paths that bit bake search on it
+because there is layer paths that bit bake search on it

 so i have to add my layer path on BBLAYER.conf